Serum Calcium Test: Normal Range, Symptoms & Importance

 Calcium in the bloodstream exists in two forms:

-• bound calcium (attached to proteins like albumin),
+• Bound calcium (attached to proteins like albumin)

-• Free calcium (ionized), biologically active calcium.
+• Free calcium (ionized calcium), which is biologically active

-Why Should You Get a Serum Calcium Test?
+Who Should You Get a Serum Calcium Test?

-• Patients with bone-related health conditions, such as bone pain or fractures
+• Patients with bone-related health conditions such as bone pain or fractures

-• Patient with kidney or thyroid disease
+• Patients with kidney or thyroid disorders

 Serum Calcium Test: Normal Range & Key Values